-Each Supplier is responsible for managing its own supply chain in a manner that supports uninterrupted flow of components up to contracted capacities.
+Each supplier is responsible for managing their supply chain to support uninterrupted flow of components up to contracted capacities.
 Suppliers shall identify and work to mitigate any potential disruptions.
-Known issues shall be communicated to the AAM plant Material Planner and Plant Materials Manager.
-Detailed action plans for mitigating real or potential interruptions in the Supplier supply chain shall be made available to AAM upon request.
-AAM will investigate action plans with the intent of eliminating or managing the constraint(s).
-AAM will determine if the action plan sufficiently protects AAM production requirements and request necessary changes.
+Known issues shall be communicated to the AAM plant SCM material planner and detailed action plans shall be made available to AAM upon request.
+AAM will determine if the action plan protects AAM production requirements and may request changes.